Peter Kortvel // PMM & GTM

 What shipped

 Started content and SEO very early – which paid off fast.
-Learned PR hands-on: small wins in Irish tech news first, then features in key logistics industry magazines whenever we had something to announce.
+Learned PR hands-on: small wins in Irish tech news first, then features in key logistics and IoT magazines whenever we had something to announce – Inbound Logistics, Supply Chain Digital, Supply & Demand Chain Executive, IoT Now.

 Built an outbound system on the CRM and marketing automation.
 Wrote the value proposition, whitepapers, and ROI calculations.
-Pulled it all into a website and content engine that made us look far bigger than we were.
+Pulled it all into a website and content engine.

 Landed a big logistics pilot with Whirlpool, run by Kenco – we came in with trust, attention, and a clear value story already in place.
 Then joined a U.S. accelerator.